MRes Biofluid mechanics

 • life science research tools and reagents market

-We've identified the current key vendors in each of the above markets and aim to create links with the relevant industry and monitor the changing market and employability trends, in order to adjust teaching content and approaches in order to enhance employability of our graduates.
+We've identified the current key vendors in each of the above markets and aim to create links with the relevant industry.
+We monitor the changing market and employability trends to adjust teaching content and approaches to enhance the employability of our graduates.

 Industrial partnerships

-We've already established strong partnerships with industrial companies that have offered their support, eg through the provision of software licenses, teaching material and/or collaborative research projects.
+We've already established strong partnerships with industrial companies that have offered their support, for example through the provision of software licenses, teaching material and/or collaborative research projects.
 These companies include:

 Our research